cmc-ucl/QA_solid_solutions/README.md

 # QA solid solutions

 This repository contains data and code for the quantum annealing study of solid solutions.
-The work generated with this code has been submitted for publication.
+The work generated with this code has been published in the "Exploring the thermodynamics of disordered materials with quantum computing" paper published in Science Advances.
+The Zenodo DOI for the datasets is: 10.5281/zenodo.15147969 .

-N.B: This is currently work in progress.
-The notebook QA_solid_solutions contains the code to generate the data and figures reported in the paper.
-The python functions contained in QA_solid_solutions_functions.py, article_specific_functions.py and symmetry_functions.py will be collected and distributed as a pip package.
-We aim to complete this task by the end of December 2024.